GLAVAK/Lang/docs/Standart.md

 ## Conditions

 After the abstract machine reaches this block, it evaluates statement inside, which has to have Boolean type (b).
 If the statement is true goes to direction set by direction symbol on the right, and if it is false on the left.

+## Comments

+Everything written between '/' outside of any block is considered as comment.

 ## Variables